linesma/Optimus-indicator-Depreciated-/README.md

 - libappindicator-gtk3 package from the Arch Community Repository.
 - libappindicator-gtk2 package from the Arch Community Repository.
 - libnotify package from the Arch Extra Repository.
+- mesa-utils package from the Arch Extra Repository.

 # Additional requirement for Gnome